bacalhau-project/bacalhau/docs/running-node/quick-start.md

 * Docker Engine - to take on Docker workloads
 * Connection to storage provider - for storing job's results
 * Firewall - to ensure your node can communicate with the rest of the network
-* Physical hardware, Virtual Machine or cloud based host.
-A Bacalhau compute node is not intended to be ran from within a Docker container.
+* Physical hardware, Virtual Machine, or cloud-based host.
+A Bacalhau compute node is not intended to be run from within a Docker container.

 #### Install Docker

-To run docker based workloads, you should have docker installed and running.
+To run docker-based workloads, you should have docker installed and running.

 If you already have it installed and want to configure the connection to Docker with the following environment variables:

-* `DOCKER_HOST` to set the url to the docker server.
+* `DOCKER_HOST` to set the URL to the docker server.
-* `DOCKER_API_VERSION` to set the version of the API to reach, leave empty for latest.
+* `DOCKER_API_VERSION` to set the version of the API to reach, leave empty for "latest".
 * `DOCKER_CERT_PATH` to load the TLS certificates from.
 * `DOCKER_TLS_VERIFY` to enable or disable TLS verification, off by default.